-The Mini was first launched in 1959, a revolution in small car production.
-The Mini had a unique transverse engine front-wheel drive layout that meant it was excellent for space saving.
-In fact, the Morris Mini Minor had around 80% of its floor plan available for passengers and storage, setting benchmarks for the next decade of car manufacturers.
+In fact, the Morris Mini Minor had around 80 percent of its floor plan available for passengers and storage, setting benchmarks for the next decade of car manufacture.

-A combination of practicality, low cost and that cheeky Mini styling meant that the Morris Mini Minor was soon a hit.
-It was driven by everyone from Paul McCartney to Steve McQueen - and production of the original continued until 2000.
+A combination of practicality, low cost and that cheeky Mini styling meant that the Morris Mini Minor was soon a smash hit.
+It was driven by everyone from Paul McCartney to Steve McQueen, and production of the original design continued until 2000.

-It wasn't long before this spacious yet compact layout was put to use in the Mini Van in 1959, using a longer chassis for even more storage space.
-The van, which missed out many features such as the chrome grille, was incredibly popular as a low-cost commercial vehicle which was actually free from road tax.
+It was not long before this spacious yet compact layout was put to use in the Mini Van in 1960, using a longer chassis for even more storage space.
+The van was incredibly popular as a low cost commercial vehicle which was actually free from road tax at the time.

-It's no wonder then that the Morris Traveller and Austin Countryman stayed in production for the next nine years.
-There were several variations on the design, including the famous 'woody' models which incorporated wooden beams in to the construction of the car, similar to the Morris Minor.
+There were several variations on the design over the next nine years of production, including the famous 'woody' models which incorporated wooden beams into the construction of the car.
 In 1969, after around 207,000 Traveller and Countryman models were built, the line was discontinued and superseded by the MINI Clubman Estate.

 The Clubman Estate

-The Clubman Estate was a Mini model in its own right, first produced by British Leyland in 1969.
+The Mini Clubman Estate was introduced as a model in its own right, first produced by British Leyland in 1969.
 It continued in production through to 1982, after three model revisions.
 This new Clubman model was much larger than its predecessor, offering more practicality than ever before.

-The estate was then resigned to the history books for over 25 years, until the Clubman name was revived in 2007 for an all-new car.
-Much like the original, the new MINI Clubman featured the lengthened body of the standard hatchback, and 'barn' style rear doors for ultimate loading access.
-A real blast from the past, but full of new features and powerful, turbocharged engines such as that in the Cooper S, the new Clubman introduced an entire generation to the MINI estate.
+The estate version of the Mini was in hiatus for over 25 years, until the Clubman name was revived in 2007 for an all-new car.
+Much like the original, the new MINI Clubman featured a lengthened body of the standard hatchback, and a 'barn-door' twin side-opening tailgate for super-easy access to the loadspace.

 In a world where individualism is hard to come by, the Clubman was unique in every sense of the word.
 It remained as practical as ever before, and is still the ultimate choice of MINI for families always on the go.
-In fact, the clubman has 260 litres of storage space in the rear - 100 litres extra storage space over the MINI hatchback.
-This, and it's still able to hold up to a full family of five.
+In fact, the Clubman has almost 40 percent extra cargo room over the MINI hatchback of the same era, as well as the ability to seat a family of five.

-Earlier this year, MINI announced the all-new Clubman - a true, premium five seat vehicle.
-A new, elegant silhouette with sleek lines are almost concept-car in the nature of its design, yet it still retains that classic MINI character.
+The current version of the MINI Clubman is a true premium 5-seat vehicle.
+The modern, elegant silhouette with sleek lines is almost 'concept car' in the nature of its design, yet it still retains that classic MINI character.

-Preserving the characteristic split rear doors, the MINI Clubman is more practical than ever before, with a boot volume of 360 litres and four full-sized doors for the ultimate in accessibility and usability.
-The new clubman is still undoubtedly a car for all the family.
+Preserving the characterful split rear doors, the MINI Clubman is more practical than ever before, with a boot volume of 360 litres (more than enough for a dog or two) and four full-sized doors for excellent accessibility and usability.
+It is the perfect car for families of four or five.